China | Greater Bay Area Sightings project

 It was pouring rain when we arrived.
 We were given some heavy duty rain gear and had lunch before Ringo and I headed out to the horse racecourse |

 Taking photos at the racecourse was a challenged.
-First of all it was pouring rain.
-Second it was very humid and hot.
+First of all, it was pouring rain.
+Second, it was very humid and hot.
 So after seeking shelter inside the air-conditioned betting areas, I would go back out for the start of the next race and my glasses and camera lens would fog up.
 Nonetheless, I got some OK photos and it brought back memories of covering horse racing at Santa Anita in Los Angeles.
-The only thing and I almost missed the first race finish is that they race clockwise in Hong Kong - guess it must have to do with it having been British where one drives on the opposite of the road and also horses race in the other direction.
+The only thing, and I almost missed the first race finish, is that they race clockwise in Hong Kong - guess it must have to do with it having been a British colony where one drives on the opposite of the road and also horses race in the other direction.

 Night Market scenes | Newman holds the painting I bought | Hong Kong